binance-exchange/binance-official-api-docs/rest-api.md

 * **The limits on the API are based on the IPs, not the API keys.**

 ## Order Rate Limits
-* Every successful order response will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the IP for all order rate limiters defined.
+* Every successful order response will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the account for all order rate limiters defined.
 * Rejected/unsuccessful orders are not guaranteed to have `X-MBX-ORDER-COUNT-**` headers in the response.
 * **The order rate limit is counted against each account**.